IBM/cp4waiops-samples/prereq-checker/4.10/Readme.md

 # IBM Cloud Pak for AIOps prerequisite checker tool

+**Note: The prerequisite checker tool script has been deprecated and is no longer supported.
+To check prerequisites for IBM Cloud Pak for AIOps, please use the aiopsctl plugin.
+For more info, please refer to the offical IBM Docs regarding CP4AIOPs installation.**

 The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources and prerequisites available to enable a successful installation of IBM Cloud Pak for AIOps.
 This tool completes the following checks and generates an installation readiness report:

 **Pre-Install Checker::**